SQL Server Documentation Tools

 - SqlSpec (see samples)

-- SQL Documentation Tool (see sample)
+- SQL Documentation Tool (no longer available)

-- SQL Help Builder
+- SQL Help Builder (no longer available)

 Analysis Services Documentation